-SDOT launched the Project Coordination Office (PCO) two years ago, and you may not have heard of it, but it’s already been successful.
+SDOT launched the Project & Construction Coordination Office (PCCO) two years ago, and you may not have heard of it, but it’s already been successful.

-The PCO addresses potential conflicts with projects six months to five years before they become a reality.
-After a year of building the program, it’s in full swing, and in the five months since we started tracking metrics, the PCO has saved an estimated $1 million in restoration costs to public and private entities!
+The PCCO addresses potential conflicts with projects six months to five years before they become a reality.
+After a year of building the program, it’s in full swing, and in the five months since we started tracking metrics, the PCCO has saved an estimated $1 million in restoration costs to public and private entities!

 Two main goals of the new office are ensuring more cost-effective project investments and minimizing traffic impacts on communities.

 Coordination is the first step, resulting in anticipated savings such as: